google/UIforETW/bin/readme.txt

 Performance Toolkit, or WPT installed.
 Some of these scripts rely on Microsoft DLLs or executables that come with the Debuggers package, which also comes with the Windows SDK.
-The best way to get all of these is to download and unzip etwpackage.bat from https://github.com/google/UIforETW/releases as it contains the WPT installers and other binaries.
+The best way to get all of these is to download and unzip etwpackage*.zip from https://github.com/randomascii/UIforETW/releases and run bin\UIforETW.exeas as that will install WPT.
 - pdbcopy.exe is used by StripChromeSymbols.py which is used by etwrecord.bat
 if you are using the Chromium symbol server.
 - x86 versions of dbghelp.dll and symsrv.dll are used by RetrieveSymbols.exe